-Such an approach should be in place both at national policy level, between health and justice departments, and at local level between all relevant facilities, to support the effective planning, commissioning and delivery of services.
+Such an approach should be in place both at national level, between health and justice departments, and at local level between all relevant facilities, to support the effective planning, commissioning and delivery of services.

-Joint working groups should be created at local level, bringing together prison and probation staff (prison officers, psychologists, case managers, social workers), health professionals (physicians, nurses, psychiatrists) and volunteers (where appropriate) working in all sectors: prison, probation, and mental health.
+Joint working groups may be created, for example, at local level, bringing together prison and probation staff (prison officers, psychologists, case managers, social workers), health professionals (physicians, nurses, psychiatrists) and volunteers (where appropriate) working in all sectors: prison, probation, and mental health.
 Such groups should work together on a regular basis.